Anna Wintour: Condé Nast

-Ten months later, she became editor of US Vogue.
+Ten months later, she became editor of U.S. Vogue.
 Industry insiders worried that under Mirabella, the magazine was losing ground to the recently introduced American edition of Elle.
+Prior to her appointment as editor of Vogue, Eve Pollard had offered Wintour the position of editor-in-chief at Elle.

-After making sweeping changes in staff, she changed the style of the cover pictures.
+After making sweeping changes in staff, Wintour changed the style of the cover pictures.
 Mirabella had preferred tight head shots of well-known models in studios; Wintour's covers showed more of the body and were taken outside, like those Diana Vreeland had done years earlier.
-She used less well-known models, and mixed inexpensive clothes with high fashion: the first issue she was in charge of, November 1988, featured a Peter Lindbergh photograph of 19-year-old Michaela Bercu in a $50 pair of faded jeans and a bejeweled jacket by Christian Lacroix worth $10,000.
-It was the first time a Vogue cover model had worn jeans; when the printer saw it they called the magazine's offices, thinking it was the wrong image.
+She used less well-known models, and mixed inexpensive clothes with high fashion: the first issue she was in charge of, November 1988, featured a Peter Lindbergh photograph of 19-year-old Michaela Bercu in a $50 pair of faded jeans and a bejeweled T-shirt by Christian Lacroix worth $10,000.
+It was the first time a Vogue cover model had worn jeans, swapped in at the last minute since the skirt Bercu was originally to wear did not fit properly.
+When the printer saw it, they called the magazine's offices, thinking it was the wrong image.

 In 2012, Wintour reflected on the cover:

 Years later, Wintour admitted the photo had never been planned as the cover shot.
-In 2011, when Vogue put its entire archive online, Wintour was quoted as saying, "I just said, 'Well, let's just try this.'
-And off we went.
-It was just very natural.
-To me it just said, 'This is something new.
-This is something different.'
-The printers called to make sure that was supposed to be the cover, as they thought a mistake might have been made."
+In 2011, when Vogue put its entire archive online, Wintour was quoted as saying, "I just said, 'Well, let's just try this.'"
 In 2015, she said if she had to pick a favorite of her covers, it would be that one. "[I]t was a leap of faith and it was certainly a big change for Vogue."

-"Wintour's approach hit a nerve—this was the way real women put clothes together (with the likely exception of wearing multi-thousand-dollar T-shirts)", one reviewer says.
+"Wintour's approach hit a nerve—this was the way real women put clothes together (with the likely exception of wearing multi-thousand-dollar T-shirts)", one reviewer said.
 On the June 1989 cover, model Estelle Lefebure was shown in wet hair, with just a bathrobe and no apparent makeup.
 Photographers, makeup artists, and hairstylists got credited along with the models.
 In August 2014, Gigi Hadid paid tribute to Wintour's first cover.

-She exerts a great deal of control over the magazine's visual content.
+She exerted a great deal of control over the magazine's visual content.
 Since her first days as editor, she has required that photographers not begin until she has approved Polaroids of the setup and clothing.
 Afterwards, they must submit all their work to the magazine, not just their personal choices.

 Her control over the text is less certain.
-Her staff claim she reads everything written for publication,Oppenheimer, 325. but former editor Richard Story has claimed she rarely, if ever, reads any of Vogue's arts coverage or book reviews.
+Her staff claim she reads everything written for publication, but former editor Richard Story has claimed she rarely, if ever, reads any of Vogue's arts coverage or book reviews.
 Earlier in her career, she often left writing of the text that accompanied her layouts to others; former coworkers claim she has minimal skills in that area.
 Today, she writes little for the magazine save the monthly editor's letter.
-She reportedly has three full-time assistants but sometimes surprises callers by answering the phone herself.
+She reportedly has three full-time assistants, but sometimes surprises callers by answering the phone herself.